Back to Blog

 • Avoid unnecessary round-trips or serialization

-From Idea to Reproducible Benchmarks
+From Idea to Measurable Gateways

 github.com/xadnavyaai/NavyaAIBlogs/embedding-rerank-gateway-high-performance